nurupo/vlc-pause-click-plugin/README.md

 # Pause Click plugin for VLC
-This plugin allows you to pause/play a video by clicking on the video image.
+VLC plugin that allows you to pause/play a video by clicking on the video image.

+Works nicely with "double-click to fullscreen" too, if you [enable this option in the settings](http://i.imgur.com/gPPXjqw.png).

 ## Table of contents